-Growing your own Organic, Non-GMO Corn can be a bit of a challenge but it's worth it in the end.
-Nothing beats the taste of fresh, homegrown sweet corn.
+Growing your own Heirloom Corn can be a bit of a challenge but it's worth it in the end.
+Nothing beats the taste of fresh, homegrown sweet corn or freshly popped corn.

 To ensure an early crop, sow sweet corn seeds either indoors or in a heated greenhouse.
 I recommend using Coconut Coir Pellets so the delicate roots are not disturbed.
 Corn usually does not transplant well but I have had GREAT success with transplanting corn seedlings grown in coconut coir pellets.